 Google Meet is the most well-known and widely used Zoom alternative.
-Meet was previously only available to paying G-suite customers, but in these pandemic times, the company has added a free tier through the end of 2021.
+Meet was previously only available to paying G-suite customers, but the company added a free tier through the end of 2021.
 You can hold video calls with up to 250 participants, hold presentations and record meetings and save them to Drive.
 You can also easily send a meeting link to participants outside of your company.

-Google also recently added more Zoom-like features to Meet, like a grid view and backgrounds.
+Google also recently added more Zoom-like features to Meet, like a grid view, custom backgrounds and fun filters.
 And now Meet is integrated with Gmail, so you can start a video call right from the left column of your email browser window.
-Google has plans for further upgrades down the road, and is even adding custom backgrounds (Zoom's best feature) for its education customers.
+Google has plans for further upgrades down the road.